 To support your dogs health, here are three steps.
 The first two should prevent canine lipoma and adding the third step can cure those fatty tumors in dogs.

 Three: Add the recommended supplements below.
-(To cleanse the system and get it working correctly.)
+(To cleanse the system, strengthen the organs and get the body working correctly.)

 Next, there are ways to help clean up the system and naturally cure canine lipoma in dogs.
 I suggest all three of the following: